Skip to main content

 NIMHD supports applications that propose to study the ethical, legal and social implications (ELSI) of human genome research.
-Minority and populations experiencing health disparities are underrepresented in genomic research, especially with underrepresentation of people of non-European descent.
+Minority and health disparities populations are underrepresented in genomic research, especially with underrepresentation of people of non-European descent.
 Historical misuse of race and ethnicity data as population descriptors in genomics research has resulted in miscommunication of complex relationships between social identity, ancestry, socioeconomic status, and health, perpetuating misguided ideas and mistrust.

 NIMHD supports projects that will advance the creation of guidelines and adoption of consensus practices for the use of race, ethnicity, social determinants of health, and ancestry data in study design, interpretation of results, publications, and medical care.
 Proposals should advance the use of self-identified race and ethnicity (SIRE) and ancestry informative markers (AIMs) to enhance the ability to describe research participants' diverse backgrounds and experiences in scientifically and socially meaningful ways in genomic research, genomic health care, and the broader societal, legal, and social arenas.